 A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

-If you haven’t heard, the use of cookie walls are not compliant with data privacy laws like the General Data Privacy Regulation (GDPR) and ePrivacy Directive in most circumstances.
+Using cookie walls is not compliant with data privacy laws like the General Data Privacy Regulation (GDPR) and ePrivacy Directive unless you meet strict conditions.

 Furthermore, cookie walls are obsolete under the California Consumer Privacy Act (CCPA).

-A cookie wall is a pop-up on your website that asks your users to accept or deny website tracking and cookies, but if they choose not to consent, it limits or blocks their access to your website.
+A cookie wall is a pop-up on your website that asks users to accept or deny website tracking and cookies, but if they choose not to consent, it limits or blocks their access to the website.

 Cookie walls don’t give your users the option to customize any of the data collection.